 Unpaid Work-Study Program

-The Community Classroom Program is an opportunity for seniors to spend one, two, or three trimesters as intern assistants for professional personnel in a career field that they have chosen.
+The Community Classroom Program is an opportunity for seniors to spend one or two semesters as intern assistants for professional personnel in a career field that they have chosen.
 The focus of the program is exploration and discovery.
 Students are encouraged to become independent learners who can define their own challenges and find solutions.

 While interning, students will gain insight into an organization and the career fields within the organization.
 Through the experience, interns will learn new concepts and skills.
 The program enhances the classroom lessons by making learning more meaningful.
 It allows the student to apply the knowledge and skills learned to a work setting.